 Do you have any advice to offer to somebody who is trying this technique for the first time?

-: . repar___________ (Write your answer here in the form of a spoken statement.
+Judith Stolwijk: The protocol is not difficult to perform provided the equipment is available in the lab.
+Preparing the various GPCR ligand solutions at the right concentration is the key to success___________ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera